We're an affiliate

 Healthy fats are important in supporting your dog’s skin health and coat, while vitamins can help support various bodily functions such as improving immunity.

-Dietary fiber helps in supporting the digestive health of your dog and makes them feel full with an apportioned meal.
+Dietary fiber helps support the digestive health of your dog and makes them feel full with an apportioned meal.

 High-quality dog treats can form part of your dog’s daily diet, but they should never constitute more than 10 percent of the food intake per day.